james2doyle/ohdoylerules.com/content/snippets/lodash-memo-with-timeout.md

----
++++
-Title: "Lodash memoize with a timeout"
-Description: "Use lodash memoize with a TTL/timeout.
-Allows calls to be cached by time as well as argument values"
+title = "Lodash memoize with a timeout" description = "Use lodash memoize with a TTL/timeout.
+Allows calls to be cached by time as well as argument values" date = "2021-10-20" category = "Snippets" template = "post.html"
-Date: "2021-10-20"
-Category: "Snippets"
-Template: "post"
+[taxonomies]
-Keywords: ["lodash", "memo", "ttl", "timeout", "cache", "function", "memoize"]
+keywords = ["lodash", "memo", "ttl", "timeout", "cache", "function", "memoize"]
----
++++

 If you are familiar with [lodash](https://lodash.com/docs/4.17.15) you may also be familiar with one of the very handy functions called `[memoize](https://lodash.com/docs/4.17.15#memoize)`.